askhari/lab-envoy/lab3_consul_traffic_balancing_with_envoy/README.md

 ## How consul manages traffic

-The best place to understand how _[Consul](https://www.consul.io/)_ manages documentation is [the official documentation](https://www.consul.io/docs/connect/l7-traffic-management.html).
+The best place to understand how _[Consul](https://www.consul.io/)_ manages configuration is [the official documentation](https://www.consul.io/docs/connect/l7-traffic-management.html).

 In short it uses some internal service configuration.
 This configuration is divided in layers: